-In an impassioned defence of the role of philanthropy in society, Beth Breeze tackles the main critiques levelled at philanthropy and questions the rationale for undermining, disparaging and trivialising philanthropic acts.
+In an impassioned defence of the role of philanthropy in society, Beth Breeze tackles the main critiques levelled at philanthropy and questions the rationale for undermining and disparaging philanthropic acts.
 She contends that although it might be flawed, philanthropy is a sector that ought to be celebrated and championed so that an abundance of causes and interests can flourish.

-Introduction 1.
+Introduction: the need for a defence of philanthropy 1.
 What is philanthropy?
-2. Philanthropy under attack?
+2. Is philanthropy really under attack?
 3. The academic critique 4.
 The insider critique 5.
 The populist critique 6.
-How and why do attacks on philanthropy stick?
+Why do attacks on philanthropy stick and what can be done about it?
 Conclusion: in praise of philanthropy